zdravkov/kendo-docs/web/datetimepicker/overview.md

     </script>

 The DateTimePicker value is parsed when the user changes the content via typing.
 This means that if, for example, the format contains only a time portion, the date will be reset to today.
-To support such a DateTimePicker format, you should make the widget textbox readonly after the widget is initialized and not via the widget's readonly() method (otherwise the Date and Time pop-ups will be disabled).
+To support such a DateTimePicker format, you should make the widget textbox read-only after the widget is initialized and not via the widget's readonly() method (otherwise the Date and Time pop-ups will be disabled).

     <input id="dateTimePicker">